ryan-mcclue/ryan-mcclue/src/knowledge.md

 802.15 for WPANs; 802.15.1 (bluetooth - le variant - heavily used in audio),
 802.15.4 low data rate (zigbee implements this standard)

-# Other
-Resistance is purely electric opposition to current flow.
-Impedance is total opposition to current flow.
-When current flows, creates magnetic field.
-For AC, as current changes direction, magnetic field decreases inducing an opposing voltage.
-So, higher frequencies, higher impedance.

-high impedence is floating as no good path for current to flow. have tri-state GPIOs for multi-bus controllers, i.e. all but one floating so as to not create short circuit.

-A channel in a sensor is quantity measured.
-So an acceleration sensor could have 3 channels, 1 for each axes

-Investigate gcc tunables, e.g. in debug build: export MALLOC_PERTURB_=$(($RANDOM % 255 + 1))

-Excel can livestream graphs (useful for serial output)

-May compile for different architectures in embedded for different product lines e.g. low-end fit bit, high-end fitbit

-Compile with different compilers to see performance benefits at end.
-Also possible may have to use a particular compiler for specific hardware.

-verification: requirements
-validation: does it solve problem
-authenticate: identity
-authorise: privelege
-token something used to authorise

-HTML not turing-complete, i.e. can't perform data manipulations

-embedded systems special purpose, constrained, often real time (product may be released in regulated environment standardsd, e.g. automotive, rail, defence, medical etc.) challenges are testabilty and software/hardware comprimises for optimisation problem solving, e.g. bit-banging or cheap mcu, external timer or in-built timer, adding hardware increases power consumption, e.g. ray tracing card or just rasterisation, big.LITTLE clusters
-1/4 scalar performance for 1/2 power consumption good tradeoff

-malloc and printf are not reentrant

-Garbage collection search is not free

 # ARM
 The CPU architecture will have an exception (a cpu interrupt) model.
 Here, reset behaviour will be defined.